nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 There's no exact definition of a garbage time game, so I am just going to propose a working one: being down so much at the 6-minute mark that you have a 1% or less chance of coming back.
-That's maybe to low (maybe 5% or 10% is better) but nevertheless it gives us a starting point.
+That's maybe too low (maybe 5% or 10% is better) but nevertheless it gives us a starting point.
 With this definition in mind, let's build up the data we need to count how often we get games that meet this criteria.